Cantersoft/YTPMVE/README.md

 **Support for multitrack MIDI has recently been added.** There are still a couple of kinks, so try discarding unnecessary channels from your MIDI file if it's being troublesome.

-Once you've prepared your MIDI file, open Vegas Pro and create the same number of tracks as your MIDI file uses (if unsure, create 16), and place an event on each track that corresponds to the content of the MIDI channel you want synchronized with video.
+Open Vegas Pro and create the same number of tracks as your MIDI file uses (if unsure, create 16), and place an event on each track that corresponds to the content of the MIDI channel you want synchronized with video.
 Be sure the timeline is entirely clear with the exception of those singular events.
-The events will be duplicated multiple times so that they are in sync with the song.
-If, for example, you have two tracks with an event on each, the events will be copied along to the contents of channels 0 and 1 in the MIDI file.
+The events will be duplicated along the timeline so that they are in sync with the song.
+If, for example, you place a video clip on track 1, it will be copied along to the contents of channel 0 in the MIDI file.
+If you place a clip on track 2, it will be copied to the contents of channel 1.

 Click Tools > Scripting > YTPMVE > `Run Script` / `Run Script - Vegas 13`, and then select the MIDI file from earlier steps.
 YTPMVE will then automatically synchronize your video clip to the song.